-12.6 In case of a violation of this Code, and subject to the terms of the Service Agreement, Clients shall be entitled to compensation of direct damages consistent with the provisions of the Service Agreement.

-Mutual assistance 12.7 All Group Companies shall, as needed, co-operate with and assist each other to the extent reasonably possible to achieve compliance with this Code and with (a) handling a request, complaint, audit, or claim made by a Client or a Client Employee (b) complying with a lawful investigation or inquiry by the ICO or another competent government authority.
+- Client12.6In case of a violation of this Code, and subject to the terms of the ServiceCompensationAgreement, Clients shall be entitled to compensation of direct damages consistent with the provisions of the Service Agreement. - Mutual assistance 12.7 All Group Companies shall, as needed, co-operate and assist to the extent reasonably possible with (a) handling a request, complaint, or claim made by a Client or a Client Employee or (b) complying with a lawful investigation or inquiry by a competent government authority.

-The Group Company receiving a request for information pursuant to Article 6.1, or a complaint or claim pursuant to Article 12.2 or 12.3, is responsible for promptly handling any communication with the Client or with the Client Employee regarding the request or claim, except where circumstances dictate otherwise, or as directed by the Global Data Privacy and Governance Team.
+The Group Company receiving a request for information pursuant to Article 6.1, or a complaint or claim pursuant to Article 12.2 or 12.3, is responsible for handling any communication with the Client or with the Client Employee regarding the request or claim, except where circumstances dictate otherwise, or as directed by the Global Data Privacy and Governance Team.